 Metrics are measurements that can be used to quantify the success or performance of a business process.
 In a search engine optimization (SEO) campaign, we can use SEO metrics to set goals and quantify our results.
 We can even choose metrics to act as key performance indicators (KPIs) and evaluate the success of our campaigns against those specially chosen metrics.

-Whether you’re new to digital marketing metrics and SEO, or simply brushing up on your knowledge and skills, we’ve created this guide to get you acquainted with the best SEO metrics you should know in 2021.
+Whether you’re new to digital marketing metrics and SEO, or simply brushing up on your knowledge and skills, we’ve created this guide to get you acquainted with the best SEO metrics you should know.

 What are SEO Metrics?

 SEO metrics are measurements that can be tracked to help quantify the performance and success of a search engine optimization campaign.
 In this guide, we highlight some of the best and most popular SEO metrics that digital marketers can start monitoring to quantify the impact of their SEO efforts and inform strategic marketing decisions.
 Our favorite SEO metrics are grouped into five categories:

 - Search Performance Metrics

 - User Experience & Engagement Metrics

 Within each category, we will highlight key metrics, explain what they measure, how they relate to key business objectives, and how you can start tracking them.